polkadot-developers/polkadot-docs/infrastructure/validators/onboarding/run-validator/secure-node.md

 ## Key Management

 See the [Polkadot Keys guide]() for more information on keys.
-The keys that are of primary concern for validator infrastructure are the Session keys.
+The keys that are of primary concern for validator infrastructure are the session keys.
 These keys sign messages related to consensus and parachains.
-Although Session keys are _not_ account keys and therefore cannot transfer funds, an attacker could use them to commit slash-able behavior.
+Although session keys _aren't_ account keys and therefore cannot transfer funds, an attacker could use them to commit slash-able behavior.

-Session keys are generated inside the node via RPC call.
-See the [How to Validate guide]() for instructions on setting Session keys.
+Session keys can be generated inside the node via [the `author.rotateKeys` RPC call](https://polkadot.js.org/apps/#/rpc){target=\_blank}.
+See the [How to Validate guide]() for instructions on setting  keys.
 These should be generated and kept within your client.
-When you generate new Session keys, you must submit an extrinsic (a Session certificate) from your staking proxy key telling the chain your new Session keys.
+When you generate new session keys, you must submit an extrinsic (a session certificate) from your staking proxy key telling the chain your new session keys.

 !!!info "Generating session keys"
-    Session keys can also be generated outside the client and inserted into the client's keystore via RPC.
-For most users, it is recommended to use the key generation functionality within the client.
+    Session keys can also be generated outside the client and inserted into the client's keystore via RPC (using `author.setKeys` RPC call [via PolkadotJS](https://polkadot.js.org/apps/#/rpc){target=\_blank}).
+For most users, it is recommended to use the [key generation functionality](todo:link_to_main_validator_guide_w/_key_gen) within the client.

 ### Signing Outside the Client

 In the future, Polkadot will support signing payloads outside the client so that keys can be stored on another device, for example, a Hardware Security Module (HSM) or secure enclave.
-For the time being, however, Session key signatures are performed within the client.
+For the time being, however, session key signatures are performed within the client.

 !!!info "Hardware security modules aren't a panacea"
     They don't incorporate any logic and will just sign and return whatever payload they receive.
 Therefore, an attacker who gains access to your validator node could still commit slash-able behavior.